LLM Security: 7-Stage Defense Pipeline Against Prompt Injection

 def sanitize_input(text: str) -> str:

-The “sandwich defense” is worth implementing too.
-Place your system prompt both before and after the user input in the message sequence so the model sees trusted instructions on both sides of the untrusted content.
-It is not foolproof, but it measurably reduces the success rate of direct injection attacks.
+return SPECIAL_TOKENS.sub('', text)The “sandwich defense” is worth setting up too.
+Place your system prompt both before and after the user input in the message sequence.
+The model then sees trusted instructions on both sides of the untrusted content.
+It isn’t foolproof.
+Still, it measurably cuts the success rate of direct injection attacks.

 Output Filtering: Scanning Responses for Leaks and Hallucinations

 Start with regex-based PII detection on every response.
 Match Social Security numbers (\d{3}-\d{2}-\d{4}), credit card numbers (Luhn-validated 13-19 digit sequences), email addresses, phone numbers, and API key patterns (like sk-[a-zA-Z0-9]{48} for OpenAI keys).
-Microsoft Presidio v2.4 provides a production-ready implementation with support for multiple entity types and locales.
-The lighter-weight scrubadub Python library is a good alternative if you need fewer entity types with lower overhead.
+Microsoft Presidio

 Rate-limiting output volume catches exfiltration attempts.
 If a single session generates more than 10KB of output in under 60 seconds, flag it for review.
-This pattern often indicates an attacker has tricked the model into dumping its full context window.
+This pattern often means an attacker has tricked the model into dumping its full context window.
 Set up automated alerts for sessions that hit this threshold.

 Structured Generation: Constraining Output to Safe Schemas

-Outlines v0.2, used with vLLM or llama.cpp, applies JSON schema constraints at the token level during generation.
-The library modifies logit probabilities at each decoding step so the model can only produce tokens that are valid next-steps in the target schema.
-The output is guaranteed to be valid JSON conforming to your schema - not just “usually valid” but mathematically guaranteed.
+Outlines v0.2, used with vLLM or llama.cpp, applies JSON schema rules at the token level as the model runs.
+The library tweaks logit odds at each decoding step.
+The model can only pick tokens that are valid next-steps in the target schema.
+The output is valid JSON that fits your schema.
+Not “usually valid”: guaranteed.

-For hosted API users, Instructor v1.6 for Python wraps OpenAI and Anthropic API calls with Pydantic model validation.
-Define your response as a Pydantic BaseModel with typed fields, validators, and constraints, and Instructor handles retry logic when the model produces invalid output.
+model checks.
+Define your response as a Pydantic BaseModel with typed fields, validators, and limits.
+Instructor handles retries when the model emits invalid output.

 from pydantic import BaseModel, Field